ctroncozo/witmotion_ble/README.md

 - Easily extensible and modular Python codebase

 ## TODO
+- The WT901BLECL5.0 does not send timestamp with the data packets.
+   - Timestamp must be requested to the device and they arrive in a separate packet.
+   - Timestamp must be synchronized with the host.
 - Improve exception handling.
 - Support all update rates.
 Currently only supports 20, 50, and 100 Hz.
 - Only static accelerometer and spherical magnetometer calibration are supported.